 I found the easiest way to get the pork to shred was to use two forks to pull it into strands.
 I decided I was going to serve the pork on toasted panni bread with fried red onions, coleslaw and some barbecue sauce.

-The coleslaw decided to jump out of the pot and go everywhere so you do not get a very good look at the pork but I have to say that it was very nice.
+The coleslaw decided to jump out of the pot and go everywhere so you can’t really see the pork in the sandwich.
+It was, however, very tasty.
 I would definitely try making this again, its the sort of meal you can just add to the oven and forget about until later.
 This allows you to get on and do other things without worrying about cooking.
+The longer you cook it the more tender it gets and it is really easy to make, whilst looking like you have spent lots of time in the kitchen.If you are not in the house you can also cook pulled pork in the slow cooker and come home to find it ready.
+I love recipes that can be cooked slowly and turn out full of flavour, another of my favourites is ham, slow cooked in coke which gives it a nutty flavour.